 It’s important to know what your rights are when dealing with crime, justice and the law.
 A comprehensive list of rights is available online, but here are the links to the key ones you might want to be familiar with.

-The LCJB’s vision is to deliver in partnership, a fair, effective and efficient Criminal Justice System, focusing on the service given to victims and witnesses of crime, prevention and rehabilitation of offenders in order to make Hampshire and the Isle of Wight a place where people will feel safe to live, work and visit.
+The Hampshire & Isle of Wight Criminal Justice Board’s vision is to deliver in partnership, a fair and efficient Criminal Justice System.
+To do this we will focus on the service provided to victims and witnesses of crime, and the prevention and rehabilitation of offenders.
+We will utilise the most up to date technology in order to make Hampshire and Isle of Wight a place where people will feel safe to live, work and visit.